by Clay Mills

 Letters to a Young Poet, by Rainer Maria Rilke

 From the great musical duos of John Lennon/Paul McCartney to Elton John/Bernie Taupin, co-writing has long been an important skill for songwriters.
-Surprisingly, there are very few pro books on this subject!
-The Songwriter’s Guide To Mastering Co-Writing will help you identify your strengths as a collaborator and elevate your writing by creating the perfect co-writing combinations in your music world.
-Therefore, eliminate your writing weaknesses and increase your chances of songwriting success!
+Surprisingly, there are very few pro songwriting books on this subject!
+The Songwriter’s Guide To Mastering Co-Writing will help you identify your strengths as a collaborator and elevate your writing by creating the perfect co-writing combinations.
+Eliminate your writing weaknesses and increase your chances of songwriting success!

 Write On! ~CM